Seeding data

 Setting up seed data

 Seed data is stored in SQL files within a seed directory in your project.
-Each .sql file in this directory will be executed in alphabetical order when seeding your database.
-This allows you to control the order of data insertion by prefixing your files with numbers (e.g., 01-users.sql, 02-products.sql).
+Each .sql file in this directory runs in alphabetical order when seeding your database.
+This lets you control the order of data insertion by prefixing your files with numbers (e.g., 01-users.sql, 02-products.sql).

 By checking in your seed files to version control, you can ensure that everyone on your team starts with the same data.